ryu10/emu6802/Readme_en.md

 ## PIC Code

 Program the PIC16F47Q84 with  [emu6802.X.production.hex](/data/emu6802.X.production.hex).
 Remove the MC6802 (or the entire adapter PCB) when programming the PIC.

-The PIC project is stored under [emu6802.X](/emu6802.X/) of this repository.
-Open it with MPLAB X IDE.
+The PIC source code is available under [emu6802.X](/emu6802.X/).
+Open the project with MPLAB X IDE.

 ## Starting Up